joedooley/genesis-simple-footer-widgets/README.md

-== Frequently Asked Questions ==
+## Frequently Asked Questions

-Is the CSS responsive?
+**Is the CSS responsive?**

-* Yes, the widgets are fully responsive.
+Yes, the widgets are fully responsive.
 For example, if you have 6 widgets selected.
 You will see 6 widgets in one row on desktop, 3 widgets divided into two rows on tablets and on mobile devices you will have all of your widgets stacked on top of each other.